Pediatric Head Trauma Treatment & Management

 A stable airway should be obtained to provide adequate oxygenation and ventilation.
 If endotracheal intubation is required, adequate sedation and paralysis must be ensured to prevent further increases in ICP.
 Rapid-sequence induction (RSI) and endotracheal intubation are generally recommended.
 Stabilization of the cervical spine should be achieved in every patient with severe head trauma.
 Nasal intubation or nasogastric tube placement should be avoided, especially when basilar skull fracture is suspected.

 Breathing may be impaired because of neurologic or thoracic injuries.
 Patients with significant head injury and altered mentation should receive 100% oxygen supplementation and should be supported with positive-pressure ventilation.
-Endotracheal intubation should be performed in cases where the patient has difficulty maintaining the airway because of large secretions, poor gag reflex, coma, or the need for prolonged ventilatory support.
+Endotracheal intubation should be performed in cases where the patient has difficulty maintaining the airway because of copious secretions, poor gag reflex, coma, or the need for prolonged ventilatory support.

 Cardiovascular management

-Achieving normotension and euvolemia is the goal in cardiovascular management.
-Cerebral perfusion pressure (CPP), defined as mean arterial blood pressure (MAP) minus ICP (ie, CPP = MAP – ICP), is the physiologic variable that defines the pressure gradient driving cerebral blood flow (CBF) and metabolite delivery; it is therefore closely related to ischemia.
-Several clinical studies suggest that 70-80 mm Hg may be the critical threshold for CPP.
+Achieving normotension and euvolemia is the goal in cardiovascular management unless there is evidence of increased ICP requiring supraphysiologic blood pressure to drive cerebral perfusion pressure (CPP).
+Cerebral perfusion pressure is defined as mean arterial blood pressure (MAP) minus ICP (ie, CPP = MAP – ICP) and is the physiologic variable that defines the pressure gradient driving cerebral blood flow (CBF) and metabolite delivery; it is therefore closely related to ischemia.
+CPP should be determined in a standard fashion, with ICP zeroed to the tragus (as an indicator of the foramen of Monro and midventricular level) and MAP zeroed to the right atrium with the head of the bed elevated 30°.

-Adequate volume resuscitation with isotonic solutions is indicated to maintain adequate filling pressures, normal cardiac output, and ultimately normotension (MAP >90 mm Hg).
 Several adult and pediatric studies have found hypertonic solutions to be superior to lactated Ringer solution or isotonic sodium chloride for resuscitation.
 The use of hypertonic solutions is associated with improved blood pressure response, overall decreased fluid requirements, fewer interventions employed to control ICP, fewer complications, and improved survival.

 Hypertension, if present, could represent a compensatory mechanism responding to the increased ICP; thus, reflex treatment of it may significantly compromise cerebral perfusion.
 When normotension is desired in the presence of intracranial or intracerebral hemorrhage after surgical evacuation, calcium channel blockers or beta-blockers should be given instead of direct vasodilators to prevent sudden hypotension.